KashitsynArtem/KashitsynArtem/README.md

 - 👋 Hey!
 Im Artem
 - 🐍 start with Python
-- 🤺 aiming in DS / ML
 - ❄️ from Siberia
 - 👨‍🎓 Master of Social += Psychology of Science
-- 🥊 more health

 <!---
 KashitsynArtem/KashitsynArtem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.